Kessler's gudgeon

-The Kessler's gudgeon (Romanogobio kesslerii) is a European species of freshwater fish in the family Cyprinidae.
+The Kessler's gudgeon (Romanogobio kesslerii) is a species of freshwater ray-finned fish belonging to the family Gobionidae, the gudgeons.
 It is found in the Danube and Vistula drainage basins, including parts of Poland, Austria, the Czech Republic, Ukraine, Bulgaria, Romania, Moldova, Hungary, Croatia, Bosnia and Herzegovina, Serbia, Montenegro, Slovakia, and Slovenia.
 It is a small fish of no economic or sporting importance.
-It was at one time classified as Gobio kessleri.
+It was at one time classified as Gobio kesslerii.

+Etymology

 Named in honor of German-Russian zoologist Karl Federovich Kessler (1815-1881).

 Description

 Kessler's gudgeon is a shallow-bodied, silvery fish with a pointed snout that grows to a length of about 12 cm or occasionally 15 cm.
 It has a pair of barbels by the mouth which help it locate food and which are long enough to reach to the far side of the eye.
 The throat is scale-less and there are 40 to 42 scales along the lateral line.
 The dorsal fin is made up of eight or nine branched rays.